Goalsum/TataruBook/docs/commands.md

 ## init

-Creates and initializes an empty db file.
+Creates and initializes an empty DB file.

 **Command Format**: